cybercussion/SCOBot/README.md

 [![Build Status](https://travis-ci.org/cybercussion/SCOBot.png?branch=master)](https://travis-ci.org/cybercussion/SCOBot)

+## Project Status: Maintenace mode
+API's and features have been built and tested.
+More tests can always be written based on scenarios.
+If you encounter anything please open an issue.

+## Communication, Packaging, Sequencing (SCORM 2004 only)
+Main project (JavaScript) files are located in QUnit-Tests/js/scorm.
+Surrounding files are related to the Packaging portion of SCORM 2004, and SCORM 1.2 schemas are also available in the scorm12_schemas folder.
+Do you have to create a CAM/PIF package - no.  Most platforms support also support manual transfers or content repositories.
+However, most the time the imsmanifest.xml serves as a matter of record, and the surrounding optional XSD's assist in the validation of that XML file.
+Normally these files must be in the root of the zip.
+Some platforms will complain if they are not.

 ## Why would I use this?

 * You are looking to add SCORM support to existing content that needs to report scoring, status and or completion.